Related articles in the Compliance for DevOps Teams series:

 - Respond: Quick remediation to minimize impact to the business and its customers

 - Recover: Like reviewing the game film—you need to adapt your strategy to protect against new and evolving threats

 3 essential components:

-- Framework core: Standards, guidelines, and practices that help produce desired outcomes by improving communication of cybersecurity activities and results across the entire organisation.
+- Framework core: Standards, guidelines, and practices that help produce desired outcomes by improving communication of cybersecurity activities and results across the entire organization.

-- Implementation tiers: Provide context on how organisations view risks and what processes are in place to manage said risks.
+- Implementation tiers: Provide context on how organizations view risks and what processes are in place to manage said risks.
 The tiers also “rank” the business’ risk management throughout time.